 There are several ways in which AI can improve employee engagement – and job satisfaction – across the call centre.
 As we’ve discussed, AI identifies peaks and troughs of call volumes, so you can forward plan how many agents are needed to meet service levels and reduce pressure.
 AI also identifies insights that help your teams resolve issues and upsell more efficiently, with tried-and-tested scripts, meaning more revenue.

-- Negative impact on business image, potentially making it harder to attract top talent.
+Negative impact on your business image, potentially making it harder to attract top talent.

 One of the most effective ways to improve the customer experience is to understand which talking points led to your desired outcome.
 Call tracking provides customer-centric data that enables your entire call centre to become better aligned with customer needs.
 With customer data at your fingertips, including keyword data and visibility over where calls are coming from, you can boost customer satisfaction and prevent those frustrated hang-ups.

 A great example of this comes from Pendragon.
 They used Conversation Analytics to pinpoint every call where key terms were used, along with additional clarifiers like where in the call they were spoken, or their proximity to other terms.
 Thanks to AI, they were able to drive a 63% reduction in CPA, reduce unanswered calls by 30%, and minimise common friction points across their major branches by 66%.

 How did Pendragon get happier customers while reducing their CPA by 63.8%?

 As we’ve demonstrated, the best way to stay ahead of the competition is to provide top-notch customer experiences.
 AI can give your customers the right information at the right time, it can provide personalised recommendations, and it can analyse conversations at scale to help you provide improved first-call resolutions and handle calls faster.